Mobilizing Private Capital.

 Shaping the Future of Blended Finance.

-Build a future in which capital flows more smoothly into critical development sectors, long-term investment is mobilized at meaningful scale, development, trade and investment priorities are better integrated, and strong ideas convert more consistently into committed capital.
+Build a future in which capital flows more smoothly into sustainable development, private investment is mobilized at meaningful scale, development, trade and investment priorities are better integrated, and promising ideas convert into committed capital.

 What must change to unlock greater momentum?